Frequently Asked Questions

-A: This document was not intended to answer specific questions.
-For these call the Office of the Vice President and General Counsel (OVPGC) at 734.764.0304.
-Staff at the OVPGC will answer your question or direct you to the appropriate office able to answer your question.
+A: This FAQ was not intended to answer specific questions.
+For these call the OGC at 734-764-0304.
+Staff at the OGC will answer your question or direct you to the appropriate office able to answer your question.

-1 The FLSA also provides Hospitals the ability to utiize 8/80 scheduling provisions, which provide for overtime greater that eight hours in a day or more than 80 hours in a two-week pay period.
+1 The FLSA also provides Hospitals the ability to utilize 8/80 scheduling provisions, which provide for overtime greater that eight (8) hours in a day or more than eighty (80) hours in a two (2)-week pay period.

 To: Name of Volunteer